 To visit Centre Pompidou, note that it opens at 11 AM, which is late compared to other museums in Paris, and it is closed on Tuesday.
 It is free on the first Sunday of every month for everyone.
 Be sure to review the official opening hours info and events calendar for your specific days in Paris to avoid potential disappointment as well as to learn about temporary exhibits, films, and performances that might be of interest.

 Based on our experience from several visits to the museum, the queues are shorter on the courtyard side of the building than the Rue Beaubourg side, but the interior ticket queue often is just as long as the exterior security queues.
 It is quicker to enter Centre Pompidou without pre-booking tickets than it is for the Louvre or d'Orsay Museums, but in the summer, in particular, it would be wise to book tickets in advance for Pompidou, also.
+If you only want to see the view from the roof — and skip the exhibits — a cheap ticket for the roof alone additionally is available for advance purchase.

 If you would like to visit a number of museums in Paris — including Pompidou — as well as the Louvre, d'Orsay, and l'Orangerie museums, you also might want to consider buying the Paris Museum Pass in advance.
 The Paris Museum Pass provides "skip the line" access to all of these museums as well as dozens of others and a variety of other attractions like the Notre Dame towers and crypt and the Panthéon.
 Two, four, and six-day options are available.